digitalfabrik/integreat-app/docs/11-persistence.md

 ```

 The ''content'' is responsible to store the JSON data from the API.
 The ''resource-cache'' contains all the resources.
-Resources are files which are referenced in the HTML code and thumbnail of pages.
+Resources are files which are either referenced in the HTML content or used as thumbnails of pages.

 The files are stored in ''resource-cache/${city}/files/'' and the corresponding metadata gets stored in ''files.json''.